chmizz/WebAPI-Node-js/API Detail/CreateTaskAPI.md

 **Create**
 ----
-  Returns json data about a task with create.
+  Add a task to the list

 * **URL**
     ```